demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

       Environment = "staging";}
 ```

-It's even more awesome!!
+It's even more impressive!!

-Let's dive in and implement these two usecases.
+Let's dive in and implement these two use cases.

 ## Use Case #1 - Parsing Primitives

 ### Setting Up

 As we will be implementing the use cases by exploring the TypeShape library, F# scripting would be a good fit to get it done.
-So, let's start with an empty directory and initialize [paket](https://fsprojects.github.io/Paket) using [Forge](https://github.com/fsharp-editing/Forge).
+So, let's start with an empty directory and initialise [paket](https://fsprojects.github.io/Paket) using [Forge](https://github.com/fsharp-editing/Forge).

 ```bash
 > mkdir FsEnvConfig